weflex/neaty/README.md

 # Neaty

-Neaty is a high-extensible, open-source Node.js framework that enables you to:
+Neaty is a high-extensible, open-source Node.js framework based on [StrongLoop/loopback](https://github.com/strongloop/loopback) that enables you to:

 - [x] Create dynamic end-to-end REST APIs with little or no coding.
 - [x] Access data from MySQL, PostgreSQL and MongoDB.